Accelergy-Project/accelergy-timeloop-infrastructure/README.md

 - Edit USER_UID and USER_GID in the file to the desired owner of your files
 - Run the following command:
 ```
-      % docker-compose run --rm exercises
+      % docker-compose run --rm infrastructure
 ```
-- Follow the directions in the exercise directories
+- Follow the instructions in the REAME directory to get public examples for this infrastructure

 Refresh the container/exercises